kahunacohen/trackit/README.md

 Sometimes you might want to mark a transaction to ignore for summing or aggregation purposes.
 Say, for example, you make a transfer from one account to another.
 You might not want trackit to see that as a debit or credit to your overall spending.
 See `trackit ignore`.

+## Working across machines
+It's avisable to back up the `~/trackit-data` directory, as that's where all your CSV files are, your `trackit.yaml` config file and your `trackit.db` database file is.
+For example, you can put this in github (private repo).

+If you want to work across multiple machines, simply ensure you have a synced version of `trackit-data` at `~/` or some other location.
+If it's at another location, you have to register the locations of the data directory (CSV files), the `trackit.yaml` file and the database file, `trackit.db` with the approprate flags to `trackit init`.

+Run `trackit init`.

 ## Custom queries/Syncing
 Because the data is stored in a relational sqlite db (in the trackit.db file), you can make custom